Mimi's Organic Eats » Recipes » Brownies & Bars

 Vegan Toasted Coconut Brownies

 Soft, chewy, and fudgy, these Vegan Toasted Coconut Brownies are so good, you'll wan to eat them even if you are not vegan!
-This simple vegan brownie recipe is quick and easy!
+This brownie recipe was a best seller at my bakery, so I know you'll love it!

 If you love making dessert bars as much as I do, then check out some of my other favorite recipes like Olive Oil Raspberry Brownies, Chocolate Caramel S’More Bars, Chocolate Strawberry Crumb Bars, Chocolate Strawberry Crumb Bars, or Sourdough Chocolate Chip Brownies.